Recovery Act Of 2009: Wildland Fire Management (10.688)

 Length and Time Phasing of Assistance

-Funding available under this program are available for obligation through September 30, 2010.
+No additional funds are available for awards under this CFDA program.
 See the following for information on how assistance is awarded/released: Depending upon the type of assistance (grants or cooperative agreements) or partnership agreements, payments may be made on an advance basis or reimbursable basis as authorized by the specific authority under which the awards are being made.

 Financial Information